How Emotional Intelligence Can Help Teams Thrive and Increase Performance

 When it comes to directly managing challenges with others, emotionally intelligent teams don’t shy away from the difficult emotions that might arise during conflict.
 Teams that have strengthened self-awareness and self-management skills have a greater ability to notice what they are feeling and express it in a healthy way while regulating their stress response.
 Cultivating empathy may seem like an abstract idea, but helpful tools like the research-backed practices we teach in our programs can grow your capacity to be empathetic.
 When managing conflict with a colleague, empathy is a crucial skill that can help diffuse over-personalization, mischaracterizations or inaccurate assumptions.
 When you can meet challenging moments with care and openness, you strengthen relationships within your team, making you more resilient to the challenges ahead.
 Conflict and difficult conversations then become fertile ground to water the seeds of trust, connection and psychological safety.

-So what can my team do right now to increase psychological safety?
+What can my team do right now to increase psychological safety?

 1. Increase your mindfulness